joatmon08/vault-agent-ecs/README.md

 # vault-agent-ecs

-A Docker container to run Vault agent on Amazon ECS
+A container image to run Vault agent on Amazon ECS.

+~> NOTE: This is not an image supported by HashiCorp.

-It sets up an opinionated configuration in `agent.hcl` to use the AWS IAM authentication method for Vault.
+The container sets up an opinionated configuration in `agent.hcl` to use the AWS IAM authentication method for Vault.

 | Environment Variable | Description |